NTNU-SmallSat-Lab/SatNav/README.md

 ## Known Issues

 * There is no check to ensure that the target is not obscured by the Earth.
-This should not happen as it then clearly is not in it's closes point in orbit, but can happen if the tolerance parameter is too low.
+This should not happen as it then clearly is not in it's closes point in orbit, but can happen if the search interval parameter is too low.
 This check will be added in the future.

 * The program is under development, and unknown bugs are to be expected.